ibm-garage-ref-storefront/refarch-cloudnative-devops/README.md

 # Host pipelines on Artifactory
 ### Pre-reqs
-You need to deploy [Artifactory](https://github.com/ibm-cloud-architecture/gse-devops/tree/master/cloudpak-for-integration-tekton-pipelines#artifactory) on your openshift cluster
+You need to deploy [Artifactory](https://github.com/ibm-cloud-architecture/gse-devops/tree/master/cloudpak-for-integration-tekton-pipelines#artifactory) on your Openshift cluster

 You need to generate an [API Key](https://www.jfrog.com/confluence/display/JFROG/User+Profile).
 Then you need to go to [artifactory-config.yaml](../../../../Downloads/devops-demo-kabanero-pipelines-master/configmaps/artifactory-config.yaml) and update the `artifactory_key`.
 Once done, run the following